RAW (rolling papers): 2004–present

 After opening his store in 1993, Kesselman realized that the market was lacking natural unbleached papers.
 These papers, Kesselman believed, would improve the smoking experience because they would not alter the flavor of whatever was smoked.
 In 2004, he made a $1 million investment to a supplier of natural, less processed and unbleached base paper, which could be made into "vegan" unbleached rolling papers in booklets.
 The concept was successful and RAW became the first company to offer "vegan" unbleached papers.
 In 2005, RAW fully launched its first line of rolling papers.
 The paper was made from unbleached plants and was free of chemicals, additives, and dyes.

 Around 2008, hip-hop artists started using RAW and sharing it with their friends.
 At the same time, people were looking for a better smoking experience.
 This helped the brand grow.
 It is sold across the U.S., and the company has offices in the U.S., Canada, and Europe.
-During the coronavirus pandemic, demand for RAW’s products tripled.
+During the coronavirus pandemic, demand for RAW's products tripled.
 In 2023, the company clarified its Organic Hemp rolling papers are made in Benimarfull, a village in the Alicante Providence of Spain using unbleached certified organic hemp milled from mills in Southern France.
 In August 2023, the company created the RAW Seeds Fellowship for "legacy cannabis operators who built the cannabis industry."
 It is given through the JUSTÜS Foundation.

-In an article from April 2025, Forbes referenced that RAW is the #1 in total dollar sales in the Rolling Papers & Accessories category in the U.S.
+In an article from April 2025, Forbes referenced that RAW is the #1 in total dollar sales in the Rolling Papers & Accessories category in the U.S. According to an article in The New Yorker, when a half-billion-dollar offer came in for RAW's parent company, Kesselman "didn't even consider it."

+RAW was featured in an article for High Times that focused on Josh Kesselman's inclusion on the Forbes fifth-annual Cannabis 42.0 list.